wp-plugins/wripl/readme.txt

 The wripl recommendations plugin allows you to provide a way for your blog readers to get accurate and timely recommendations on what to read next from your blog, based on the content they typically like to read.

-There are currently 2 ways to deliver recommendations to your readers.
+There are currently 3 ways to deliver recommendations to your readers.

 **The widget** - a simple list of text recommendations for use in sidebars.

 **The slider** - a responsive, mobile friendly slider which is designed to give timely and prominent recommendations to your readers.

+**The 'end of content' suggestions ** - a list of recommendations at the bottom of your posts.
+Currently requires featured images.

 See wripl in action on these sites: http://wripl.com/sites